hlin101/TRACE/README.md

 └─────────────────────────────────────────────────────────────┘
 ```

 The two Arduino sketches are **loaded separately** depending on the mode needed (automated scan vs. manual stage jogging).
-The two MATLAB files are run in sequence: acquisition first, then the GUI for analysis.
+Manual stage jogging is used to set starting position of scan.
+Automated scan is responsible for scanning and data collection.
+The two MATLAB files are run in sequence: acquisition first alongside automated scan, then the GUI for analysis.

 ---